Shanghai Restoration Project

-The Shanghai Restoration Project (SRP) is a Barcelona-based contemporary electronic music duo, consisting of Chinese American artists Dave Liang and Sun Yunfan.
+The Shanghai Restoration Project (SRP) is a contemporary electronic music duo formed in New York City, consisting of Chinese American artists Dave Liang and Sun Yunfan.

 Background

 Producer Dave Liang was born in Lawrence, Kansas and grew up in Upstate New York.
 He started learning classical piano at an early age but transitioned towards jazz after hearing Miles Davis' "So What" in high school.
-He attended college at Harvard and upon graduation moved to NYC to work as a consultant.
-After work he would spend his evenings looking for jazz gigs at various bars.
-In 2003, Liang reconnected with his college classmate Ryan Leslie, who was working as a producer with Bad Boy Records.
-He quit his day job and began apprenticing with Leslie, "learning his way around drum machines and mixing desks and devouring a history of hip-hop that he had missed the first time around."
-He sold his first song to R&B singer Carl Thomas and soon created his own group, the Shanghai Restoration Project.
+He attended college at Harvard and upon graduation moved to NYC to start a part-time music production career while working as a consultant.
+In 2003, Liang began apprenticing with Ryan Leslie, "learning his way around drum machines and mixing desks and devouring a history of hip-hop that he had missed the first time around."
+After some initial success (he sold his first song to R&B singer Carl Thomas) he found the major label system challenging as a producer and launched the Shanghai Restoration Project.

+Multi-disciplinary artist Sun Yunfan was born and raised in China.
+She started learning classical piano and dance training at the age of nine.
+After receiving her art education from School of Visual Arts and Pratt Institute she started collaborating with SRP on album covers and music videosand gradually expanded into songwriting and music production.
+In 2015 she became a formal member of the band.
+With Sun's addition the group's style embarked on a new direction described as "genre-bending, border-traversing and retro-futuristic".